-Family Yak 52 Advanced Unlimited 1.1.6 - 1.1.11 1.1.6 - 1.1.11 Max. of two from columns 3 and 4 1.2.3, 1.2.4 Max. of one only from columns 3 and 4 7.8.1 to 7.8.8 Max. of one figure only 8.4.1 to 8.4.4, 8.4.15 to 8.4.18, 8.5.1, 8.5.2, 8.6.1, 8.6.2 A maximum of two from columns 3 and 4 9.9 Min.
+Family Yak 52 / I Advanced anced Unlimited 1.1.6 - 1.1.11 Max. of two from columns 3 and 4 1.2.3, 1.2.4 Max. of one only from columns 3 and 4 7.8.1 to 7.8.8 Max. of one figure only 8.4.1 to 8.4.4, 8.4.15 to 8.4.18, 8.5.1, 8.5.2, 8.6.1, 8.6.2 A maximum of two from columns 3 and 4 9.9 Min.
 1, max.
 2. Min.
 2, max.
-4. A maximum of four 9.10 None A maximum of four Total of Families 9.9 and 9.10 not to exceed six, at least one of which must be vertically climbing 9.11 & 9.12 A maximum of one figure
+4. A maximum of four 9.10 N lone A maximum of four Total of Families 9.9 and 9.10 not to exceed six, at least one of which must be vertically climbing 9.11 & 9.12 A maximum of one figure b) There will not be more than 1 flick roll (Family 9.9 or 9.10) per figure.

-- b) There will not be more than 1 flick roll (Family 9.9 or 9.10) per figure. - c) At least one linking figure, up to a maximum of four, must be included in each sequence.
-The K-factors for the linking figure(s) shall be modified so that they share equally an aggregate of 24K. - d) Seguences will consist of no more than 14 figures. - e) In sequence composition, figures may be used starting from one or the other axis.
-Nevertheless figures with their entry and exit on the same axis must maintain their construction as submitted, i.e. with the exit flight path in the entry direction or with the direction of flight reversed as originally drawn. - 4.3.4.5.
-The contest Organiser shall provide copies of the list of figures to all competing NACs, and each NAC may submit to the International Jury a sequence, composed of these figures, for each Programme.
+- c) At least one additional figure, up to a maximum of four, must be included in each sequence.
+The K-factors for these additional figure(s) shall be modified so that they share equally an aggregate of 24K. (note: Additional figures are referred to as "linking figures" in Appendices A and in the Sporting Code document "International Aerobatic Events: Statistical Method for Processing Scores", nevertheless they are allowed to be placed anywhere in the sequence, including as first or last figure). - d) Sequences will consist of no more than 14 figures. - e) In sequence composition, figures may be used starting from one or the other axis.
+Nevertheless figures with their entry and exit on the same axis must maintain their construction unchanged, i.e. with the exit flight path in the entry direction or with the direction of flight reversed as originally drawn. - 2.3.1.5.
+The contest Organiser shall provide copies of the list of figures to all competing NACs, and each NAC may submit to the International Jury a maximum of two sequences, composed of these figures, for each Programme.
 The contest Organiser will determine the deadline for submitting proposed sequences.
-Computer files must be submitted, and must contain complete pages of all three Forms: A, B and C. Acceptable file formats and responsibility of submitting NACs in terms of up-to-date software are as described in rule 4.3.3.7.a). - 4.3.4.6.
-Publication and Selection of Free Unknown Programmes - a) All these proposed sequences must be checked by the International Jury and if necessary corrected at least 24 hours before the start of the programme. - b) The International Jury shall publish all the sequences proposed by the NACs. - c) At least 12 hours before the commencement of each Programme, each competitor will notify the Organiser which of the proposed sequences he/she will fly. - d) At least 1 hour before the start of each Programme, the Organiser shall provide each NAC with a list of the Free Unknowns chosen by each competing pilot. - 4.3.4.7.
+Computer files must be submitted, and must contain complete pages of all five Forms: A, B, C, R and L. Acceptable file formats and responsibility of submitting NACs in terms of up-to-date software are as described in rule 2.2.1.9.a). - 2.3.1.6.
+Publication and Selection of Free Unknown Programmes - a) All proposed sequences received by the deadline must be checked, and corrected if necessary, by the International Jury. - b) The International Jury shall publish all sequences received from the NACs not later than 24 hours before the start of the Programme. - c) At least 12 hours before the commencement of each Programme, each competitor will notify the Organiser which of the proposed sequences he/she will fly. - d) Prior to the flight order and paperwork being issued to the judging line, Team Managers or individual competitors as appropriate, shall verify the correctness of the allocation of selected sequence per pilot; this verification shall be recorded by the Organiser. - e) At least 1 hour before the start of each Programme, the Organiser shall provide each NAC with a list of the Free Unknowns chosen by each competing pilot. - 2.3.1.7.
 Training for the Unknown Programmes is not permitted.
-Competitors violating this regulation will be disqualified. - 4.3.4.8.
-The lists of figures for Unknown Programmes (Rule 4.3.4.1.) shall be re-approved at each meeting of CIVA which immediately precedes a World Championship.
+Competitors violating this regulation will be disqualified.

-4.3.5.
+2.4.
 Programme 5 - The Final Freestyle Programme (Unlimited only)